Donald Trump: Most Disliked President In 60 Years Of American History

 “The lack of support for the president-elect means that Democrats can oppose him when they believe they should.
 They can be confident that there’s no pressure for them to support him out of fear of his political prowess and political power, because his coattails look a little more like a T-shirt,” said Jesse Ferguson, who campaigned for Clinton, to Politico.

-According to recently released Gallup Polling, Donald Trump’s disapproval ratings are far worse than Richard Nixon and George W. Bush, who faced tough term years.
-The survey released is tracked on daily basis and is based on telephone interviews with approximately 1,500 national adults.
+According to recently released Gallup polling, Donald Trump’s disapproval ratings are far worse than Richard Nixon and George W. Bush, who faced tough term years.
+The survey released is tracked on a daily basis and is based on telephone interviews with approximately 1,500 national adults.

 “President Donald Trump is the first elected president in Gallup’s polling history to receive an initial job approval rating below the majority level.
-He starts his term in office with 45% of Americans approving of the way he is handling his new job, 45% disapproving and 10% yet to form an opinion.
+He starts his term in office with 45 [percent] of Americans approving of the way he is handling his new job, 45 [percent] disapproving, and 10 [percent] yet to form an opinion.
 Trump now holds the record for the lowest initial job approval rating as well as the highest initial disapproval rating in Gallup surveys dating back to Dwight D. Eisenhower.”

 Not only this, President Trump’s approval ratings are also the lowest among all the presidents.
 Former President Bill Clinton took 573 days to hit 50 percent disapproval rating.
-George Bush senior had good 1,336 days in hand before reaching majority disapproval.
-Donald Trump has reached a majority disapproval in a record time of just 8 days.
+George Bush senior had a good 1,336 days in hand before reaching majority disapproval.
+Donald Trump has reached a majority disapproval in a record time of just eight days.

 Trump’s first week in office made almost entire America protest against him.
 The controversies and his executive orders have not pleased the majority of the population.
 The executive order on immigration ban from seven Muslim countries, popularly being called as Muslim Ban, saw most people out in front of major U.S. airports protesting against the move that divides people based on their faith or religion.

 Mr. Trump’s decision on Obamacare and withdrawal from the Trans-Pacific Partnership trade deal also caught a lot of heat from the general public.
 The fund cutting on abortion sparked outrage among women worldwide.
-Within one day in office and more than 750,000 people joined hands in Women’s March, Telegraph reported.
+Within one day in office and more than 750,000 people joined hands in Women’s March, the Telegraph reported.

 According to Washington Post, Trump’s disapproval ratings are not lowest for the first time.
-He is disliked before he took office.
+He was disliked before he took office.

 “Trump will take office as the most disliked, least trusted president in modern history.”